jaspector

 A building permit is required for all new construction, additions, structural alterations, re-roofs, demolitions, and changes of occupancy for structures exceeding 120 sq ft.
 Electrical, plumbing, and mechanical permits are required for installation, alteration, or repair of any regulated utility systems.

-Typical processing time is Residential projects typically 5-10 business days for plan review in county offices.
+Building permit processing times in Flora Vista (Unincorporated Community), NM typically run Residential projects typically 5-10 business days for plan review in county offices.
 Confirm current timelines with county Development Services at (505) 334-9400..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Flora Vista (Unincorporated Community), NM.
 The following work is generally exempt: Certain agricultural structures (barns, equipment sheds, livestock shelters) used exclusively for farming or ranching and not intended for human occupancy may be exempt from the full building code plan review.
 Note: Confirm with county Development Services whether a simple permit or inspection is still required.
 Flora Vista and Cedar Hill are in the La Plata River / Animas River drainage system.
 Properties near these rivers may be within FEMA floodplains.
 The La Plata River corridor is subject to agricultural water rights administered by the NM State Engineer's Office.
 Construction that affects irrigation ditches or acequias requires NM State Engineer approval in addition to building permits.
+When in doubt, confirm with the local building department before starting work.